VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 The main difference between the two cubes is that **Cube 1** moves without interacting with the environment.
 We directly modify the entity's `Transform.Position` to move it, resulting in simple, non-physical movement.
 In contrast, **Cube 2** responds to physics, collisions, and forces.
 Instead of manually changing its position, we control its movement through the `RigidbodyComponent`, which handles all the physics-based interactions, including gravity, impulses, and collisions with other objects in the scene.
 This makes Cube 2's movement more realistic and reactive to its surroundings.

+{% include _alert.html type:'success' title: "You learnt how to move a cube using physics-based movement, allowing it to interact with the environment.
+The cube responds to forces, gravity, and collisions, creating a more dynamic and realistic scene." %}

 ## Step 14: Add Keyboard Interaction - Move the Cube! ⌨️

 Now it's time to add some interactivity! 🎮 We will update the `Update` method to allow the player to move the cubes around using the keyboard.
 We'll make sure both **Cube 1** (non-physical movement) and **Cube 2** (physics-based movement) respond to key presses.

 Ensure that the `using Stride.Input;` namespace is included to handle input.

+You can replace the existing `Update` method with the following code:

 ```csharp
 // Define the Update method, called every frame to update the game state